tomatohammado/ga-wdi-project-2/README.md

 ---

-going through effing materialize 1.0.0-alpha.3 javascript file to figure out how to get the [Dialogs](http://materializecss.com/dialogs.html) to work with:
+going through effing materialize 1.0.0-alpha.3 javascript file because the implementation in their docs changed, and I had to figure out how to get the [Dialogs](http://materializecss.com/dialogs.html) to work.

+Meaning, I had to come up with this:
 ```js
 M.toast({ html: '{{message}}' }, 4000)
 ```
-...instead of:
+...instead of what was given in the documentation:
 ```js
 Materialize.toast('{{message}}', 4000)
 ```

-I had to do something similar to get the responsive navbar to work, but couldn't determine from the 1.0.0-alpha.3 source code what to use as `@params {Element} el`
+I had to do something similar to get the responsive navbar to work, but couldn't determine from the 1.0.0-alpha.3 source code what to use as `@params {Element} el`, and there were over 2200 instances of 'el' in the source so I had to drop it and go back to an earlier version.